platformsh/platformsh-docs/docs/src/golive/steps/_index.md

 If you are using an apex domain (`example.com`), see the additional information about [Apex domains and CNAME records](/golive/steps/dns.md).

+If you are planning to host multiple subdomains on different projects, see the additional information about [Subdomains](/golive/steps/subdomains.md) *before* you add your domain to Platform.sh.

 ## 3. (Non-CDN version) Set your domain in Platform.sh

 {{< note >}}